L15-16-WS/Project_SCM_Dhruti/README.md

 cd Project_scm
 Open the webpage

--Manually open the tech.html file in your browser or
+- Manually open the tech.html file in your browser or
-If using VS Code, install Live Server and open tech.html with it for a smoother experience.
+- If using VS Code, install Live Server and open tech.html with it for a smoother experience.

 ## 👩‍💻 Author
 Dhruti Padasalgi

+## 🙏 Acknowledgements

+Thanks to our team members for their collaborative effort

+Dr. Monit Kapoor Sir – For valuable guidance